 Our Zoma Mattress is $699 for a queen, with free shipping to anywhere in the 48 continental states.
 Every Zoma Mattress comes with a risk-free 100-night sleep trial and a 10-year warranty.

-And if you don’t love your Zoma Mattress, we make returns easy.
-A local partner will pick up your mattress for donation, and we’ll issue you a full refund.
+And if you don’t love your Zoma Mattress after the adjustment period, we make returns easy.
+We will help you donate your mattress and issue a full refund.

 Our Second Recommendation: Zoma Hybrid